sabdulramoni2/Deploy-App-from-Private-Docker-Registry/cli-commands.md

-# These commands are used in the lecture "Deploying Images in Kubernetes from private Docker repository"
+# These commands are used in the lecture "Deploying Images in Kubernetes from private Docker repository

 Print full docker login command for aws ecr aws ecr get-login-password